“Unexpected” by Tom Darin Liskey (poem)

 Ten Poems of Gratitude

-One of the reasons I love poetry is because it brings me into more intimate contact with the world.
+One of the reasons I love poetry is it brings me into more intimate contact with the world.
 It slows me down and asks me to give my attention to things that, in my constant, often self-inflicted busyness, I fail to notice.
 And it shepherds me into a deeper sense of gratitude and awe.
 It’s really easy for me to see the world’s ugliness—sin, suffering—and to be scared, angry, disgusted, horrified, or overwhelmed.
 My inclination is to see what’s wrong instead of what’s right.
 While poetry can perform many different functions, one of them is to attune us to the daily gifts and graces that come to us from, I believe, the hand of God.

 In the spirit of Thanksgiving, here are ten contemporary poems of gratitude that can be read online.
-A popular tradition for this holiday is, when gathered round the feasting table, to take turns sharing what you’re thankful for.
+A popular tradition for this holiday is, when gathered with others round the feasting table, to take turns sharing what you’re thankful for.
 The three most typical answers for adults are: my family, my health, my job.
 These are perfectly fine answers.
 But poets can show us what it feels like to be blessed with family, for example, and can teach us how to offer praise even when our health is declining or we’re unemployed.
 Moreover, poets help us expand our repertoire of thanksgivings, naming things with specificity: “the incense of butter on toast” (Siegel), “the honey-colored toes of mice” (Singleton), “two daughters and one cloud, an old oak / and a great love” (Wiman), the moon that “shakes a dress of light onto my body” (Silver) and “shuffl[es] its soft, blind slippers over the floor” (Hirshfield).

 Lichtman, Susan_Orchard Bag and Bouquet